How do home equity loans work?

 A home equity loan or line of credit allows you to use your home equity as collateral to receive a lump sum cash payment or a line of credit.
 By using your home as collateral, you are able to obtain a larger loan and a lower interest rate than you would likely be able to obtain if the loan was not secured by collateral because the loan is less risky for the lender.

 A home equity loan or home equity line of credit (often called a HELOC) can generally be used for anything, although they are commonly used for remodeling or home improvement projects.
-One of the reasons that they are popular for home improvement projects is because they allow a greater amount of borrowing than is generally available on credit cards or personal loans.
+One reason they are popular for home improvement projects is that they allow a greater amount of borrowing than is generally available on credit cards or personal loans.
 They also usually have more favorable terms and interest rates than other financing options.

 Like any other financing that is secured by your home, there are risks to consider before applying for a home equity loan or HELOC.
 The main risk is that your home may face foreclosure if you are unable to make the payments on the loan.